Skip to content

 Amazing African Superstitions Kids Still Talk About

 Africa is home to many intriguing traditions, deeply held beliefs, and colourful stories that are passed down from parents to grandparents and then to children.
 Some of the most fun and mysterious parts of African culture come from old superstitions.
 People think that those odd but fascinating things can either bring luck or misfortune.
-Still, a lot of African children discuss them, laugh about them, and occasionally even believe them!
+Still, many African children discuss them, laugh about them, and occasionally even believe them!

 1. Whistling at Night Brings Snakes